-The sociology department offers a major in sociology and a concentration in family studies.
+The sociology department offers a major in sociologyand a major in Sociology with a concentration in Anthropology.

 -SOCI-111 Introduction to Sociology